nymann/KCE/README.md

 Quiscence search.

-Move ordering:
+####Move ordering

-Currently the only move ordering used is looking at the best move at last depth.
+Currently the only move ordering used is looking at the best move at last depth first.

 ##Evaluation